is now available! Read about the new features and fixes from September.

 Keyboard Shortcut: ⌃⇧G (Windows, Linux Ctrl+Shift+G)

-Git integration comes with VS Code "out-of-the-box".
-You can install other SCM providers from the Extension Marketplace.
-This section describes the Git integration but much of the UI and gestures are shared by other SCM providers.
+Git integration comes "out-of-the-box" with VS Code.
+You can install other source control management (SCM) providers from the VS Code Extension Marketplace.
+This section describes the Git integration but much of the UI and gestures are common for other SCM providers.

 Diffs

-From the Source Control view, select a file to open the diff.
+From the Source Control view, select a file to open the diff editor.
+Alternatively, select the Open Changes button in the top right corner to diff the current open file.

 git diff from source control